derektypist/scheme-tracker/README.md

 Scheme Tracker is designed to monitor the progress of schemes, which can be domestic (e.g. around the house such as Replacement of Kitchen Taps) or commercial (e.g. School having a new sports hall).
 Schemes can be created or edited as well as being viewed.
-It is an e-commerce site with products designed for various schemes (e.g. Flash Drive for IT Projects such as Documentary on Holidays and a new personal website).
+It is an e-commerce site with products designed for various schemes (e.g. Flash Drive for IT Projects such as Documentary on Holidays and a new personal website, Fire Extinguisher for Sports Hall).

 ## UX